Getting Started with 3D Printing

 Looking for Design Inspiration?

-You don't have to be a 3D designing wizard to get access to some phenomenal print files.
-There are some great 3d printable file repositories online which include MakerWorld, Printables, Thingiverse, Thangs, and much more.
+You don't have to be a 3D design wizard to access some phenomenal print files.
+There are several excellent online repositories for 3D printable files, including MakerWorld, Printables, Thingiverse, Thangs, and many more.

-You can test out printing our Polymaker Scientist as well which is a great first print to make sure everything is calibrated and going well.
+You can also try printing our Polymaker Scientist model, which is a great first print to ensure that everything is calibrated and working well.

-Otherwise you can get some print ideas from our Inspiration page - filled with some great designers we work closely with.
+Alternatively, you can find print ideas on our Inspiration page, which features some talented designers we collaborate with.

 About Polymaker Materials